Optimising GA4 Tracking with Server-Side Implementation: Solving Unassigned Traffic Issues

 Introduction

 In the world of digital analytics, Google Analytics 4 (GA4) has emerged as a powerful tool for understanding user behaviour and optimising online experiences.
 While GA4 brings numerous benefits, some users encounter a common challenge: unassigned traffic.
-Unassigned traffic refers to sessions that have no
+Unassigned traffic refers to sessions that have no session_start event recorded, leading to incomplete data and potentially skewed insights.

 This article aims to provide a comprehensive analysis of the key factors impacting unassigned traffic in GA4, focusing on the role of server-side tracking and Google Tag Manager (GTM) implementation.
-We will explore the tradeoffs involved in balancing different factors and discuss the challenges associated with

-different approaches.
+We will explore the trade-offs involved in balancing different factors and discuss the challenges associated with different approaches.
 Moreover, we’ll highlight the significance of considering the impact when making decisions about server-side tracking.
 To better understand the issue and solution presented, let’s first examine a real-life problem and its resolution.

 Resolve: session_start not firing and causing unassigned traffic

 When setting up GA4 via Tag Manager (both client-side and server-side), some users may face the issue of unassigned traffic.
 Even after diligently following the setup steps, a portion of traffic remains unassigned, leaving marketers perplexed about their audience’s behavior.
-One possible cause of this issue is
+One possible cause of this issue is missing session_start events.

 The “session_start” event is automatically sent by GA4 when you set up your configuration tag.
 However, when data is transmitted via GTM server-side, there is an opportunity to manipulate the automatically sent data by adding exclusions to the GA4 firing trigger.
 This can help us customise the data being sent and potentially resolve the unassigned traffic problem.